ijeomaodinko/Portfolio-Page/README.md

 # Portfolio-Page

 > This is a project to display "Micro-Version-body of POrtfolio-Page".
-This content's Mobile-Version-body of POrtfolio-Page html tag, style.css, linters and readme.md files.
+This content's desktop version of POrtfolio-Page html tag, style.css, linters and readme.md files.

 ## Built With
 - HTML